 Explore more about Leeds’ history, heritage and trails here.

-With the leaves changing colour, it’s the ideal time to visit Leeds’ many beautiful parks, green spaces and gardens.
+With the flowers blooming and the leaves turning green, it’s the ideal time to visit Leeds’ many beautiful parks, green spaces and gardens for a spring walk.
 Stroll around the lake at Roundhay Park, one of the biggest and most popular city parks in Europe, or visit Golden Acre Park which is near to two of Leeds’ most treasured nature reserves: Breary Marsh and Adel Dam.
 Take in the historical splendour of Kirkstall Abbey with a visit to the grounds.
 Beautiful gardens and historic houses await at Temple Newsam, Lotherton Hall and Harewood.
 And who could forget the dramatic views of Otley Chevin?
 As Leeds is also the perfect base for exploring the wider area, the stunning Yorkshire Dales national park can be reached in just half an hour.

 Most of Leeds wonderful attractions have now reopened and are excited to welcome you back again.
 Some things may have changed for your safety, such as one-way systems and advance bookings, but the fun you’ll have when you visit hasn’t!

 Harewood, one of the Treasure Houses of England, is another estate filled with art, culture and history.
-Enjoy remarkable views from the award winning terraces, wander through the beautiful gardens, or head inside to explore the grand house.
-Be sure to visit their current exhibition, Kate MccGwire – Menagerie, which focuses on birds in celebration of 50 years of Harewood’s Bird Garden.
+Enjoy remarkable views from the award winning terraces, wander through the beautiful gardens.

 Young people who love farm animals will want to visit Temple Newsam, a great country house surrounded by beautiful parkland which includes a working rare breeds farm.
 Temple Newsam House is a truly impressive Tudor-Jacobean mansion and it is now home to one of the most important collections of decorative arts in Britain.
 Outside, visitors can make friends with a variety of rare breed animals at Herd Farm, wander around the beautiful gardens, enjoy some leisure time or even a round of golf.